The Women

 After graduating from law school, she worked on Bay Street, including six years of part-time work in the legal department of a “big five” Canadian bank.
 During this period she also had five children.
 “Contrary to what one might expect from the corporate world,” she says, “they were very good to me as a working mother.”

 Trish “retired” from the practice of law in 2006.
-Since then, she has “a life of leisure” with her five kids (ages 3 – 11) and teaches a Canadian history class to the grade seven and eight class at her daughters’ school.
+Since then, she has “a life of leisure” with her five kids (ages three – 11) and teaches a Canadian history class to the grade seven and eight class at her daughters’ school.

 Trish came to be pro-life inadvertently through CBC radio.
 She recalls her mother listening to the coverage of the first Morgentaler trials on the CBC.
 When Trish asked what it all meant, she was completely horrified by her mother’s explanation.
 “And for some reason,” she says, “that reaction survived seven years of post-secondary education and remained an ongoing concern.”